bitnami/charts/bitnami/wordpress/README.md

 ## Upgrading

+### To 24.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 24.0.0

 This major bump updates the MariaDB subchart to version 20.0.0.
 This subchart updates the StatefulSet objects `serviceName` to use a headless service, as the current non-headless service attached to it was not providing DNS entries.
 This will cause an upgrade issue because it changes "immutable fields".
 To workaround it, delete the StatefulSet objects as follows (replace the RELEASE_NAME placeholder):